-- 1.1.3.1.
-All personnel files are to be stored in the records cabinet - 1.1.3.2.
+- 1. All personnel files are to be stored in the records cabinet - 2.
 The employee handbook contains a job description for each employee and volunteer position in the company.
-A signed copy of the relevant job description for each employee will also be kept in the individual personnel record of each employee. - 1.1.3.3.
-A personnel record for each marijuana establishment agent shall be maintained for at least 12 months after termination of the individual's affiliation with the Marijuana Establishment and shall include, at a minimum, the following: - 1.1.3.3.1. all materials submitted to the Commission pursuant to 935 CMR 500.030(2); - 1.1.3.3.2. documentation of verification of references; the job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision - 1.1.3.3.3. documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - 1.1.3.3.4. documentation of periodic performance evaluations; - 1.1.3.3.5. a record of any disciplinary action taken. - 1.1.3.3.6. notice of completed responsible vendor and eight-hourrelated duty training. - 1.1.3.3.7. records of any health and safety related incidents
+A signed copy of the relevant job description for each employee will also be kept in the individual personnel record of each employee.

+- The company organizational chart will be clearly posted in the office area but may also be found the operations manual and employee handbook. - 4.
+A personnel record for each marijuana establishment agent shall be maintained for at least 12 months after termination of the individual's affiliation with the Marijuana Establishment and shall include, at a minimum, the following: - a. all materials submitted to the Commission pursuant to 935 CMR 500.030(2); - b. documentation of verification of references; the job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision - c. documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - d. documentation of periodic performance evaluations; - e. a record of any disciplinary action taken. - f. notice of completed responsible vendor and eight-hour related duty training. - g. records of any health and safety related incidents - 5.
+A staffing plan that will demonstrate accessible business hours and safe cultivation conditions for the current and following week will be clearly posted in the office area.
+A copy of each staffing plan will be stored for future reference in the appropriate ring binder in the records cabinet.

-1.1.4.
+vii.
 Personnel policies and procedures

-- 1.1.4.1.
-All personnel policies and procedures are clearly outlined in the employee handbook, a copy of which is available to all employees. - 1.1.4.2.
-Certain specialized procedures are contained in the security plan. - 1.1.4.3.
+- 1. All personnel policies and procedures are clearly outlined in the employee handbook, a copy of which is available to all employees. - 2.
+Certain specialized procedures are contained in the security plan. - 3.
 All new employees will be required to read the employee handbook and security plan, undergo basic security training and sign a document acknowledging receipt of each and all of these elements.
-This acknowledgement will be stored with their individual personnel record. - 1.1.4.4.
-All personnel files are to be stored in the records cabinet - 1.1.4.5.
-All employees will be subject to a state-mandated background check.
-Background check reports obtained in accordance with 935 CMR 500.030 will be digitized and a hard copy placed into the individual personnel records - 1.1.4.6.
-All records of waste disposal must be maintained pursuant to 935 CMR 500.105(12). - 1.1.4.7.
-In the course of normal operations quantities of marijuana waste may be generated from normal processing operations, packaging errors, or customer returns.
-All marijuana waste must be disposed of in accordance with 935 CMR 500.105 (12). - 1.1.4.8.
-All cannabis waste must be handled in accordance with the CannabisWaste Disposal Procedures above. - 1.1.4.9.
-The items disposed of and recorded in the inventory reconciliation report must also be entered in the seed-to-sale tracking software to ensure the completion of an unbroken chain of custody. - 1.1.4.10.
-At least two licensed marijuana agents must witness and document this process. - 1.1.4.11.
+This acknowledgement will be stored with their individual personnel record. - 4.
+All personnel files are to be stored in the records cabinet - All employees will be subject to a state-mandated background check.
+Background check reports obtained in accordance with 935 CMR 500.030 will be digitized and a hard copy placed into the individual personnel records - 6.
+All records of waste disposal must be maintained pursuant to 935 CMR 500.105(12). - 7.
+All waste records should be maintained for at least three years.

+- 8. In the course of normal operations small amounts of marijuana waste may be generated from (for example) broken packaging, or customer returns.
+All marijuana waste must be disposed of in accordance with 935 CMR 500.105 (12). - 9.
+All marijuana waste will be placed in a ziplock bag and deposited into the locked disposal container for inventory at the end of the day.
+Each item for disposal must be weighed, recorded, and entered into the inventory reconciliation report in accordance with the company's security plan. - 10.
+The items disposed of and recorded in the inventory reconciliation report must also be entered in the Metrc seed-to-sale tracking software to ensure the completion of an unbroken chain of custody. - 11.
+At least two licensed marijuana agents must witness and document this process. - 12.
 Such documentation shall be retained for a minimum of three years or longer if so directed by the Commission.

-1.1.5.
+viii.
 Security Device Log